μ-site

 Welcome to the official blog of μCSRL!

-The Munich Computer System Research Laboratory, μCSRL for short, is a new research lab at the National Cyber Defense Research Institute CODE at the Universitaet der Bundeswehr, Munich, directed by Stefan Brunthaler.
+The Munich Computer Systems Research Laboratory, μCSRL for short, is a research lab at the National Cyber Defense Research Institute CODE at the Universität der Bundeswehr, München, directed by Stefan Brunthaler.
 This web page hosts all public artifacts of the research group, including blog posts, essays, source code, and tools.

 Research

-As of Q2 2022, μCSRL conducts the following research projects.
+As of Q4 2024, μCSRL conducts the following research projects.

 Bundles our research activities in automated vulnerability identification via fuzzing.
 Our objective for this project is the investigation of combinatorial optimization of fuzzing on clusters.
 To support this project, we have a state-of-the-art fuzzing cluster with 1,200+ CPUs.